jamie-forschmiedt/permutations/index.md

 4) If two different indices are picked, swap the numbers at those indices.<br/>
 5) Repeat steps 2-4 for some number of iterations.<br/>

 The obvious question here is, how many times do we need to repeat the process?
 If we just do one or two swaps, we'll end up with a permutation very close to our starting state - the order of the cards will barely change at all.
 It turns out that for a set of n elements, it takes close to 0.5nlog(n) steps for this process to converge to a random permutation with the accuracy increasing with increasing n.
-The exact bound is 0.5nlog(n) + Cn, where C is a constant depending on how much mixing is required (see [Diaconis 1996](https://www.pnas.org/content/pnas/93/4/1659.full.pdf)).
+The exact bound is 0.5nlog(n) + Cn, where C is a constant depending on how much mixing is required.
+This phenonmenon is called the cut-off phenonmenon (see [Diaconis 1996](https://www.pnas.org/content/pnas/93/4/1659.full.pdf)).
 0.5nlog(n) + Cn = (0.5log(n) + C)n, which makes 0.6nlog(n) a good upper bound.
 So for our deck of cards, we'll want to run the program for around 0.6 * 52log(52) = 123 steps.

 ## Is it really random?
 Our null hypothesis here is that the generated permutation is uniformly distributed.